Afghanistan: 'The sooner we finish, the better,' says Joe Biden

 At least 70,700 people have been airlifted from Kabul, which fell to the Taliban nine days ago.

-The militants had opposed any extension to the evacuation deadline.
+The militants have opposed any extension to the evacuation deadline.

-President Biden said: "The Taliban have been taking steps to help get our people out," adding that the international community will judge the Taliban by their actions.
+President Biden said: "The Taliban have been taking steps to help get our people out," adding that the international community would judge the Taliban by their actions.

-"None of us are going to take the Taliban's word for it," he said.
+"None of us are going to take the Taliban's word for it," he added.

+Mr Biden said the airlift had to come to end soon because of an increasing threat from the Islamic State group in Afghanistan.

+The longer the US stayed in the country, he said, there was an "acute and growing risk of an attack" by the group.

-He was speaking after G7 leaders discussed the Afghan crisis during a virtual meeting.
+He was speaking after leaders of the G7 - which consists of Canada, France, Germany, Italy, Japan, the UK and the US, plus the EU - discussed the Afghan crisis during a virtual meeting.
 The UK and other allies had urged the US to stay beyond 31 August to allow more relief fights.

-UK Prime minister Boris Johnson, who chaired the talks, said Britain would continue to evacuate people "until the last moment".
+UK Prime Minister Boris Johnson, who chaired the talks, said Britain would continue to evacuate people "until the last moment".
 He also urged the Taliban to allow Afghans to leave beyond the deadline.

 European Commission President Ursula von der Leyen said the G7 leaders had "agreed that it is our moral duty to help the Afghan people and to provide as much possible support as conditions will allow".